 - Requiring background checks on all gun sales would not be burdensome to law-abiding Americans.
 In fact, 99 percent of Americans live within 10 miles of a gun dealer—so it’s easy and convenient to get the background check done.10Everytown analysis of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) Federal Firearms Licensee (FFL) dealers and U.S. population.
 Data on licensed gun dealers were obtained from the ATF through November 2018 here: https://bit.ly/2SPLs9O .
 Data on census block groups were obtained from the U.S. Census Bureau here: https://bit.ly/2BCfBzw .
 Distance was calculated between the centroid of each census block group and each licensed dealer to determine the closest dealer.

-- Twenty-two states and D.C. already require background checks for all handgun sales—either via point-of-sale background checks, as part of a purchase permit, or both.11Eleven states require only a point-of-sale check for sales by unlicensed handgun sellers (CA, CO, DE, NV, NM, NC, OR, PA, VA, VT, and WA), seven states require only a background check on those sales pursuant to a purchase permit (HI, IA, IL, MA, MI, NE, and RI), and four states and DC require a background check at both occasions (CT, DC, MD, NJ, and NY).
+- Twenty-one states and D.C. already require background checks for all handgun sales—either via point-of-sale background checks, as part of a purchase permit, or both.11Eleven states require only a point-of-sale check for sales by unlicensed handgun sellers (CA, CO, DE, NV, NM, OR, PA, RI, VA, VT, and WA), six states require only a background check on those sales pursuant to a purchase permit (HI, IL, MA, MI, NC, and NE), and four states and DC require a background check at both occasions (CT, DC, MD, NJ, and NY).
 Thirteen of these states have enacted or improved those background checks laws since the Sandy Hook massacre.12CA, CO, CT, DE, MD, NV, NJ, NM, NY, OR, VA, VT, and WA.

 - Today, more than half of Americans are covered by these comprehensive state background checks laws.13U.S.
 Census Bureau, Population Division, Annual Estimates of the Resident Population: April 1, 2010 to July, 2017.
 (2017).
 Available here: https://bit.ly/2ui5jTR.
 Data for 2017 used.